aleksip/plugin-data-transform/README.md

 ### Pattern-specific data file support for included patterns

-Pattern Lab currently only supports global data files and a pattern-specific data file for the main pattern.
+Pattern Lab core only supports global data files and a pattern-specific data file for the main pattern.
 This plugin adds pattern-specific data file support for included patterns.

 ### Data transform functions